 “In the past, we have seen peaks and troughs between companies that have IT in house and those that have remote support,” Marcus adds.
 “If a company employs between 80 and 150 staff, IT is generally managed in-house.
-What we are seeing now, during lockdown, is a seesawing back and forth between companies of that size outsourcing to remote IT support.
+What we are seeing now, during lockdown, is a seesawing back and forth between companies of that size outsourcing to remote IT support London.

 “Now, with companies shrinking and budgets being tight, it will be really interesting to see which way this goes.
 If you’ve got a standard desktop support engineer, then you are probably going to keep them, even if you dropped from 90 to 60 people.
 In that scenario, unless you are doing high-end development you are unlikely to keep really expensive technical support in-house full-time – it’s much more likely that hours are reduced or cut.
 That’s where we are able to support – either picking up slack, or providing additional input that allows the existing setup to excel.
 Alternatively, you may get rid of internal IT altogether, and this is where we would really be able to help with our managed IT services.

 The final point comes back round to idea that lockdown will have shone a light on areas of the business that need improvement.
 Marcus says that some of the existing clients at Nutbourne Ltd have been in touch to discuss migrating workers back into the office, and how a re-integration plan might look in various scenarios post COVID 19.
-This is something we too have been considering at our IT services company.
+This is something we too have been considering at our remote IT support London company.